CaptRat/CaptRat.github.io/_posts/2016-12-22-the_is_only_one_thing_more_painful_than_learning_from_experience.markdown

 *Saron Yitbarek, founder of CodeNewbie (http://learntocodewith.me/podcast/coding-bootcamp-to-microsoft-with-saron-yitbarek/)*

-I just finished my first major project a month ago, collaborating with a fellow student.
+I finished my first major project a month ago, collaborating with a fellow student.
 Though we are nowhere near Developers, this time - unlike “amateurs” - we were paid for our time, to make a small-business website responsive.
 We practiced what we were taught, and had to learn a ton more, in a real-world setting.

-Like Saron Yitbarek said, our success produced a terribly fleeting sense of competence and happiness.
+Like Saron Yitbarek said, our success did produce that terribly fleeting sense of competence and happiness.

 But … it also includes creating a website.